These light and fluffy coconut flour pancakes will be your new go-to recipe for Saturday mornings!

-When it comes to making coconut flour pancakes, there needs to be a fine balance struck so that the finished product is neither too dry nor too soggy, and of course flatness can be a major obstacle to overcome.
+When it comes to making coconut flour pancakes there needs to be a fine balance.
+You don’t want the finished product to be too dry or soggy and you don’t want it to fall flat.

 - Pinch of salt

 - 3 eggs